KUAS-Korea/KUAS-2021-igem/Team/yoojinchoi.md

 ## Bio
 * Major: Environmental Science & Ecological Engineering
 * Catchphrase: `"I will be held in high esteem"`
-* Greeting: "I participate in ~~iGem~~ iGEM (KUAS_Korea) following last year.
+* Greeting: "I participate in iGEM (KUAS_Korea) following last year.
 Due to the Covid-19 situation in South Korea, in 2021, the project was conducted entirely online, and there were several difficulties.
 However, the efforts of the KUAS team members made the project a success.
 Thank you all.
 * Personal Interests:

 ---